 - Create a happy room!

-- Add tons of storage for my serving pieces – cakes stands, glassware, apothecary jars, beverage dispensers, etc.
+- Add tons of storage for my serving pieces – cake stands, glassware, apothecary jars, beverage dispensers, etc.

 - Incorporate different textures into the design